L'Oreal Age Perfect Anti-Sagging & Ultra Hydrating Night Cream Review

 Review

-Results you may expect from using L'Oreal Age Perfect Anti-Sagging & Ultra Hydrating Night Cream:
+Does L'Oreal Age Perfect Anti-Sagging & Ultra Hydrating Night Cream Work?

 Is it more humectant or occlusive?
 Rather occlusive.
 It has a high humectancy of 6.9 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈6.0%), and a maximum occlusivity of 10 out of 10, mainly due to the significant content of Dimethicone (est. ≈9.0%) and Mineral Oil (est. ≈4.0%).